Westport Disorderly Conduct Arrest Lawyer

 If a disorderly conduct case ends with a conviction, you may face jail time.
 This class C misdemeanor can carry up to three months in jail and up to a $500 fine.
 However, a skilled defense lawyer can help make sure you uncover every stone to get the best outcome possible.

 Further consideration must be made if you are subject to a protective order, for violation will lead to a separate and additional felony offense.
 To learn more about fighting violation of protective order cases, click here.
+A local Westport disorder conduct arrest attorney could assess the details of your case and the consequences of an arrest.

 Get in Touch with a Westport Disorderly Conduct Arrest Attorney Today